booch-self/self-concepts/README.md

 This base class serves to define the essence of every well-formed Agent.
 As such, its specification is minimal; it is expected to have subclasses that provide attributes, implementations of these base methods, and additional methods.
 Type checking of parameters, sources, messages, and channels are strictly enforced.

+### SelfException

+SelfException is a class whose instances are used to report on Concepts that are not well-formed or that behave badly.
+The primary responsibility of a SelfException is to name the dysfunctional behavior.

+    attribute:

+        errorMessage

+The attribute is public.
+Type checking of the error message is not enforced.

 ## Inherent Concepts

 There are eighty abstractions organized in eleven categories that build on Self's foundational abstractions and collectively which provide a common vocabulary at a slightly higher level of abstraction for the purpose of making various important systemic patterns manifest.